rdbcasillas/rdbcasillas.github.io/_drafts/bioinfoDiscussions.markdown

 more interesting for new comers to this field but it is clear to me that this experiment needs to be tried.
 Since I am not proficient in this field, I am planning to learn along the way and hopefully my view of this field as a newbie will provide new insights into teaching this field.
 At this point, I am very comfortable of failure since I have nothing to loose by trying this.

+For example a paper explaining different kinds of variations: copy, structural, germline, somatic etc can be a good reference for explaining these basic introductory concepts.
+Papers obviously suck and many prefer to read blog posts.
+Another paper could be the one comparing performances of different aligners or variant callers.
+Analysis on small set of genes can easily be done for the purpose of the blog and hence introducing these tools to newbies.
+The blog of course needs to have good references so the reader can read about the concept in further detail.
+There should be a structure to the presentation of these posts so its easier for the visitor to traverse across bunch of posts.
+Maybe something like LW's sequences.

+Now all this can take significant time and effort.
+I don't expect to have quality posts to be ready before a month.
+But as a starting point, a post every month shouldn't be too bad.
+I have other more important things to focus on.